 HAWAIIAN ART MEETS HALE

-Across the one hundred and fifty hale and around the eight-one acres of land on which the resort was constructed, a custom collection of art reflects Hawaiʻi’s layered identity.
+Across the one hundred and fifty hale and around the eighty-one acres of land on which the resort was constructed, a custom collection of art reflects Hawaiʻi’s layered identity.
 Over sixty multimedia artists – the majority of whom are native Hawaiians or residents today – visited the land during the property’s restoration for an extensive immersion into its rich spirit and story.
 The result is a truly one-of-a-kind exhibition of the arts wholly inspired by the landscape, featuring pieces by several of the island’s most celebrated creators including Marques Marzan, Roen Hufford, Kaili Chun, Abigail Romanchak, Jordan Souza, Suzanne Wang, and Pegge Hopper.

 We love the signature suites, called kauhale, for oceanfront or beachfront vantage points often boasting secluded gardens.